momagu/digitalpsychologylab.github.io/index.md

 as expert opinions, with the clinicians being generally enthusiastic and ready to use the app as a foundational tool for assisting clients with learning basic awareness and interceptive skills.

+### Study Example 2: Usability Evaluation

+Another noteworthy study included in the meta-analysis was conducted by Linardon et al. (2022), who evaluated the usability of a cognitive-behavioral app-based intervention for binge eating called "Break Binge Eating."
+Fourteen participants (11 female) with self-reported binge eating episodes were recruited to test the app for seven days before paricipating in a test session.

+The test session incorporated multiple assessment methods including the _Eating Disorder Examination Questionnaire_ to evaluate ED symptom severity, alongside comprehensive usability measurements.
+Researchers employed the validated System Usability Scale (SUS) and additional usability scales for quantitative assessment, complemented by qualitative data collection through think-aloud tasks and semi-structured interviews.
+This multi-method approach enabled a thorough evaluation of the app's functional utility and user experience from different analytical perspectives.

+The qualtative data was analyzed using thematic analysis, with the themes usability, visual design, user engagement, content, therapeutic persuasiveness, and therapeutic alliance emerging as key areas of focus.

+Key advantages reported by users included:

+- Flexible content-delivery formats (audio, text, and images)
+- High level of interactivity through e.g. quizzes and progress tracking
+- Ability to track progress, which increased self-awareness and motivation

+However, participants also expressed concerns about:

+- Visual aesthetics (some found the design too simplistic)
+- Lack of professional feedback and support

+Overall, the study highlighted the importance of usability and user experience in digital interventions for binge eating, emphasizing the need for a balance between engaging content and professional support.
+The findings underscore the potential of digital interventions to enhance self-awareness and motivation.

 ## Glossary